siyuan-bruce/siyuan-bruce.github.io/teaching.md

 _Teaching is not a science and should not be treated as such.
 Teaching is an art - a perfoming art.  --- Mr. Dawe._

-**Teaching interests**: Management Information Systems, Blockchain, Central Bank Digital Currency, Quantum Computing, Computational Algorithms for Business, Data Science, Python, R, LaTeX, Git, Linux, etc.
+**Teaching interests**: Management Information Systems, Blockchain, Digital Currency, Quantum Computing Management.

 #### The Hong Kong University of Science and Technology